 What does it cost to train my dog?

 The cost of training depends on the program you choose.
-We offer group classes and 3 Training Programs.
+We offer group classes, In-Home Training and Board and Train Services.
 Our programs INCLUDE access to group and traveling classes after completion of the basics.
 This helps you have a highly reliable dog who will listen even outside of the class environment.
-The fee’s vary from as little as $125.00 to $695.00 depending on how difficult the case and training may be.
+The fee’s vary from as little as $175.00 to $5500 depending on how difficult the case and training may be.
 Make sure to compare program results and find out about follow up questions or problems.
 Our programs are guaranteed and if you develop an additional training problem, we can assist you over the phone or in-person.

 Why can’t I just take one lesson?

 No single lesson or consultation is going to train your dog or provide behavior modification.
-We believe that a minimum of 3 weeks is needed to see some progress with behavior modification and learning and enforcing new training behaviors.
+We believe that a minimum of 3-4 weeks is needed to see some progress with behavior modification and learning and enforcing new training behaviors.
+Most studies say you need to practice a behavior for 90 days in order to turn it into a reliable habit.
 In some cases, more time is needed in order to build confidence in the dog and make sure that the family and dog are safe.
 We work with each owner to provide a comprehensive training program to meet their dog and family’s individual needs.

 Why must I practice in different locations?